tespin/tensorflow-with-cyanotypes/README.md

-I spent a lot of time making cyanotypes during COVID-19.
 Cyanotypes are photographic images made by coating a paper with an iron mixture and exposing it to UV light.
 The paper is then bathed in water and turns a rich blue as it oxidizes.
 Any opaque material left on the paper will appear as a white outline.

-The cyanotypes used in this project were made with leaves from an orange tree.
+I spent a lot of time making cyanotypes during COVID-19.
+I used those images as a dataset to explore machine learning approaches to images using TensorFlow and Python.

 ![Cyanotype image of a leaf](./imgs/01.png)